The role of twins in computing planar supports of hypergraphs: Relevant twins for -outerplanar supports

-The reason why we can prove the lower bound on the length of the sequence is basically because \loutp\ graphs have a tree-like structure, whence large \loutp\ graphs have a long ``path'' in this structure, and a long path in such a structure induces many nested separators from which we can glean the separators that are amenable to Statement\nobreakspace (\ref {sepseq:glueable}).
+The reason why we can prove the lower bound on the length of the sequence is basically that \loutp\ graphs have a tree-like structure, whence large \loutp\ graphs have a long ``path'' in this structure, and a long path in such a structure induces many nested separators.
+From such a path we can pick the separators that are amenable to \cref{sepseq:glueable}.

+We next formalize the crucial vertices for obtaining an \loutp\ support.
+These are the vertices in a smallest representative support, defined as follows.
+Recall that a~vertex~$v$ in a hypergraph \emph{covers} a vertex~$u$ if $\Ed(u) \subseteq \Ed(v)$, where $\Ed(u)$ and $\Ed(v)$ are the hyperedges containing the corresponding vertices. \begin{definition}[Representative support] Let $\Hyp$ be a hypergraph.
+A graph~$G$ is a \emph{representative support} for $\Hyp$ if $V(G) \subseteq V(\Hyp)$, graph $G$ is a support for subhypergraph~$\Hyp|_{V(G)}$ shrunken to $V(G)$, and every vertex in $V(\Hyp) \setminus V(G)$ is covered in $\Hyp$ by some vertex in~$V(G)$. \end{definition}